 CLINICAL OPERATIONS MANAGER

 Meet Genny,Colorado born but a Californian girl at heart, Genny grew up in Ventura, CA before relocating to San Diego to attend college.
 After receiving her Bachelor of Kinesiology from San Diego State University in 2007, Genny took a long gap year before receiving her Master of Science in Human Movement in Arizona during 2013.Genny has worked in various health sectors before being employed as a Team Leader andSpecialist at Project Walk Headquarters in San Diego.
 It was there that Genny recognised a need for a high-quality spinal cord injury specialist rehabilitation centre in Australia to alleviate the financial burden many of her clients were experiencing due to the necessity of overseas travel for this level of treatment.
 In 2013, Genny relocated to Australia to start Making Strides to help ensure that all Australians could have access to emerging rehabilitation methods without having to leave the country.She works amongst the most talented in the industry and has been a leader and a student taking in all the knowledge from her fellow Strides’ Tribe.
-Genny is about to take on her biggest new role in September becoming a mother.
+Genny is about to take on her next chapter in life, becoming a mother of two.

 3 FUN FACTS ABOUT GENNY: